Sholontla/demo-service/README.md

 ## About The Project

-The Main Project is structure, and the GateWay, Eueraka Server and main Api's are buld on Java and Spring.
+The Main Project is structure by:
+Golang as main programming language
+Python as HTTP client to make request to the service prodcucer.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With

+- Python
+- Golang
+  . fiber
+  . gRPC
+- Docker
+- Docker - Compose

+O/I
-- Java
+- Windows
-- Spring
+- Linux

 <p align="right">(<a href="#top">back to top</a>)</p>